One New York classic please – extra toppings of real estate and a generous side of finance.

 Summer associate profile:

-Successful summer associates are self-starters, quickly take ownership of their matters and are able to function at a high level early in their careers.
-While not a prerequisite, those with prior work experience and those who have held leadership positions typically do well at Stroock.
+Successful summer associates at Stroock are self-starters who quickly take ownership of their matters and are able to function at a high level early in their career.
+While not a prerequisite, those with prior work experience and those who have held leadership positions typically do very well with us.